carpentries/carpentries.org/content/posts/2025/05/how-cldt-is-shaping-our-approach.md

 tags: ["CLDT", "Curriculum"]
 ---

 _This blog post was first published on [Deborah Udoh's personal blog site](https://medium.com/@deborahudoh02/lessons-on-lessons-how-cldt-is-shaping-our-approach-c16be44fae19), and again on the [Software Sustainability Institute's news and blogs hub](https://www.software.ac.uk/blog/lessons-lessons-how-cldt-shaping-our-approach).
-It is republished here with only slight formating variations to ensure conformity with The Carpentries blog posts style guide._
+It is republished here with only slight formatting variations to ensure conformity with The Carpentries blog posts style guide._

 ---